m-ab-s/media-autobuild_suite/README.md

         - scale_cuda (needs CUDA SDK and MSVC **2015** installed)
             - if it doesn't work, blame Nvidia/Microsoft, don't bother opening issues about this
             - needs non-free license and --enable-cuda-sdk
-        - vapoursynth
-            - needs vapoursynth installed to compile and run

  - other tools
     - aom (git)